doubleedesign/chat-app/README.md

 ### Unit tests

-I have written unit tests for all methods in the interaction class and all REST endpoints.
+I have written unit tests for all methods in the interaction class and all REST endpoints using [Jest](https://jestjs.io/).
 MongoDB needs to be running locally, but the Express server does not.

 These can be run using the provided Run configuration in WebStorm/IntelliJ, or with the below command: